MhmDSmdi/MhmDSmdi.github.io/_posts/2019-07-26-autoencoder.md

 In the following codes, used Keras and python to implement autoencoder using MNIST dataset.

 ### Vanilla autoencoder
-At first we should load dataset (train and test).
-Because the range of data is 0 - 255, normalized between 0 - 1 by deviding 255.
+At first, we should load dataset (train and test).
+Because the range of data is 0 - 255, normalized between 0 - 1 by dividing 255.
 ``` python
 encoding_dimension = 32
 input_dimension = 28 * 28